CalderStaude/CalderStaude/README.md

 🔬I'm currently a Master's studnet at the Iniversity of Califorina, Irvine studing Computer Engineering.

-🔭 Currently working on my embedded systems projects
+🔭 Currently working on my embedded systems projects.
-🌱 Completing my Masters of Science in Computer Engineering 👨‍🏫 Working as Graduate TA, teaching C/C++, Electronics, ML and more!
+🌱 Completing my Masters of Science in Computer Engineering.
+👨‍🏫 Working as Graduate TA, teaching C/C++, Electronics, ML and more!